Samantha Bee: 2015–2022: Full Frontal with Samantha Bee

 In March 2015, it was announced that she would leave The Daily Show – after 12 years – to host her own satirical news show on TBS.
 Bee departed The Daily Show on April 30, 2015.
 Her new show, Full Frontal with Samantha Bee, debuted on February 8, 2016.
 With the program's debut, Bee became the first woman to host a late-night satire show.
 Bee also tried to implement a hiring process which would give her show a more diverse staff than what is typical for a late night comedy show.
 The first season of Full Frontal generated critical acclaim and in November 2016, the show was renewed for a second season throughout 2017.

-Bee is an executive producer of the TBS comedy series The Detour (2016–present), which she created with her husband, Jason Jones.
+Bee is an executive producer of the TBS comedy series The Detour (2016–2019), which she created with her husband, Jason Jones.
 One year into Bee's run on Full Frontal, Time named Bee one of the 100 most influential people in the world.
 On April 29, 2017, Full Frontal with Samantha Bee hosted "Not the White House Correspondents' Dinner" which aired on TBS the same evening.
 In July 2017, Bee's "Nasty Woman Shirt" campaign raised over $1 million for Planned Parenthood.
 In January 2018, TBS renewed Full Frontal for a third and fourth season, set to air through 2020.
 Bee's deal with Turner runs through 2022.

-In an episode of Full Frontal aired on May 30, 2018, Bee called Ivanka Trump a "feckless cunt", after talking about the immigration policy of Donald Trump.
+In 2018, Bee faced backlash on social media and from the White House for calling Ivanka Trump a "feckless cunt", while criticizing her stance as a mother regarding the immigration policy of Donald Trump.
+The comments were made in the context of highlighting the administration's actions on immigration and the separation of undocumented children from their parents.
+Critics on Twitter started a hashtag calling for a boycott of TBS network until Bee's show is canceled.
 The day after the segment aired, Bee apologized and "deeply [regretted]" the comment.
 Comedians Kathy Griffin, Michelle Wolf, Sarah Silverman, and Jon Stewart defended Bee, with Stewart suggesting much of the outrage over the joke was strategic rather than genuine.
 The show featured fewer national advertisements the following week.
-Bee began the episode with an apology to any women she had offended and lamenting that one bad word had overshadowed the policy of detaining illegal immigrant children which she had been criticizing.
+Bee began the episode with an apology to any women she had offended and lamenting that one bad word had overshadowed the policy of detaining undocumented immigrant children which she had been criticizing.

-In December 2018, it was announced that Bee has launched a new production company, called Swimsuit Competition, as well as signing a first-look deal with TBS.
-The company will focus on narrative and develop documentary television projects for TBS.
+In 2018, Bee formed a production company called Swimsuit Competition, focused on creating original content for television, aiming to work with underrepresented talent and those whose work has been underestimated in the past.
+The company signed a first-look deal with TBS.
+Full Frontal producer Kristen Everman was named head of development.

 She appeared as Jillian on the revived The Kids in the Hall, released in May 2022.

 On July 25, 2022, Bee's representatives announced that TBS had not renewed Full Frontal for a seventh season, and was officially canceled by TBS.

 In 2023, Bee was named as the host of the 11th Canadian Screen Awards broadcast on April 16.